gaurav-nelson/github-action-markdown-link-check/md/file2.md

 ## Charlie

-This is linked from README file.
+This is linked from file1.